Pinia is the official state management system for Vue.js, designed to be intuitive, flexible, and TypeScript-friendly.

 // Later you can unsubscribe

-In large applications, it is common to split the state into multiple stores.
-Pinia makes this organization easy by allowing each store to be independent.
+In large applications, it’s common to split the state into multiple stores.
+Pinia facilitates this organization by allowing each store to be independent.

-For example, we could have one store for users, another for products, and another for application settings.
+For example, we could have a store for users, another for products, and another for application settings.

 // stores/